-To build on both the social and academic skills that young people need to either:
+To build on both the social and academic skills that young people need to:

-Pupils thrive in our KS3 curriculum; they engage with learning and learn to enjoy being in school.
-They:
+Pupils thrive in our KS3 curriculum; they engage with learning and learn to enjoy being in a school environment again.

 Pupils have secured the expected numeracy and literacy skills when they reach key transition points.

 Our Key Stage 3 Curriculum will be delivered with a 2 yearly cycle beginning with the blue year, followed by the green year.
 Pupils may be on our academy roll for short periods of time and come to roll at any point in the year.
 Our aim is that we are a short stay provision and therefore pupils engage with the curriculum content that is being delivered as they come to roll.

 Subjects followed will provide the pupils with a broad experience to help them reintegrate back into mainstream as they largely follow the National Curriculum.
 Each subject is divided into topics for each of the 6 half terms throughout the year following it's Long Term Plan.